 Fortunately, digital recordings have come a long way.
 Early digital recordings sacrificed sound quality in favor of reliability.
 Today, the audio recording industry is incredibly advanced.
 A lot of audio engineers focus on reducing any detectable difference between digital and analog recordings.
 Many, actually, state there is no difference.
 Even if you were to utilize the best-possible stereo equipment, you might not be able to identify which medium was used to record.

 If you like analog-recorded music for its classic appeal, or if you love the deep, hidden nuances of classically recorded music, pick up some analog-recorded albums.
 A vinyl record contains more musical data than an MP3 does, which can provide a new “level” of listening, for some.

-When looking for a playback solution analog music lovers can dive into their record collection with an RT81 Turntable.
+When looking for a playback solution analog music lovers can dive into their record collection with an RT85 Turntable.
 If looking for incredible playback from digital sources don’t settle for cheap bluetooth speakers.
-Consider the High Performance Fi50 Music System or the bass pounding Fi70 Music System to bring the concert hall into your home.
+Consider the bass pounding Fi70 Music System to bring the concert hall into your home.

 Bring the concert hall into your home with high fidelity sound perfected by your favorite artist and performed flawlessly by the Fi70.